-The Adel DeSoto Minburn School District employs a school nurse at each building site.
-The nurse is present at the building if an emergency should arise.
+The Adel DeSoto Minburn School District employs a school nurse in each building.
+The nurse is on call to any building if an emergency should arise.
 In general, the school nurse is responsible for keeping records and conducting screening on certain aspects of our students' health.

-Each student is given a hearing test yearly and vision screening as needed.
-If an area of concern is detected, the home will be contacted so that professional referral may be made.
+Each student is given a preliminary hearing test and vision screening as needed.
+If an area of concern is detected, the home will be contacted so that a professional referral will be made.